Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Assessments/F5-Catalyst-Site-Improve proposal-data.md

 This is detailed below.

-All of the Catalyst problems, solution ideas and fund 5 proposals for the community website can be found here:
+All of the Catalyst problems, solution ideas and fund 5 proposals for the community website can be found here: (Explain and justify why you are referring to this material)